lukejacksonn/oceanwind/README.md

 The aim here was to create a compiler that:

-- Aims to supports all existing Tailwind shorthand syntax outlined [in the documentation](https://tailwindcss.com/docs)
+- 📖 Supports all existing Tailwind shorthand syntax outlined [in the docs](https://tailwindcss.com/docs)
-- Generates only the styles required with no need for building or purging
+- 💡 Generates only the styles required without building or purging
-- Is smaller than the average purged css file output from the Tailwind compiler
+- 🗜 Is smaller than the average purged css file output from the Tailwind compiler
-- Has desirable perf characteristics at runtime (requires no bundler)
+- ⏱ Has desirable perf characteristics at runtime
-- Warns the developer when unrecognized or duplicate shorthands are used
+- ⚠️ Warns the developer when unrecognized or duplicate shorthand is used

 The library currently weighs under 10kb and supports the vast majority of Tailwind directives and variants.